madhusdhnn/madhusdhnn/README.md

 Full Stack Developer
 --------------------

 I've been working as a Full Stack Developer for 4 years and I have built many full-stack web applications, microservices, REST APIs, and GraphQL services.
 My core experience is on developing web and cloud-native applications using Spring Boot & Framework, React JS and Node JS.
 Apart from this, I had worked with other programming languages like Python and GoLang.
 I'm a mentor who guides junior developers in currently working organization.
-Lately, my focus is towards becoming a Technical Architect.
+Lately, my interest is on diverted towards becoming a Technical Architect.
 So, I just got started to learn AWS services for certification.
 In my free time, I blog about tech on Medium.

 * 🌍  I'm based in Chennai, India
 * ✉️  You can contact me at [madhu.padhmanaban298@gmail.com](mailto:madhu.padhmanaban298@gmail.com)